Cover: Buddha Tooth Relic Temple & Museum, Singapore

 Lee’s social and economic policies based on meritocracy and respecting the differences of multiple races created the Singapore of today.
 While English is the common language of Singapore, bilingualism is mandated in schools, a critical step in preserving identities.
 Singapore’s public holidays include Christian, Muslim, and Indian holidays.

-The incredibly clean and safe city-state and its first world accomodations make Singapore an attractive place for visiting, especially for English-speaking tourists.
-However, in parallel to the modern offerings, multiple ethnic-based districts still exist, providing an opportunity to explore the ethnicities, food, traditions and history that make up the Singaporean culture.
+The incredibly clean and safe city-state and accommodations make Singapore an attractive place for visiting, especially for English-speaking tourists.
+However, in parallel to the modern offerings, multiple ethnic-based districts still exist, providing an opportunity to explore the ethnicities, food, traditions, and history that make up the Singaporean culture

 Chinatown Heritage Center